Joan Mitchell: Mid-career (France)

 In 1979 Mitchell completed two of her [what went on to be] best known large scale works, the polyptychs La Vie en Rose (named after the famed song by the French chanteuse Edith Piaf) and Salut Tom (dedicated to her friend the art critic and curator Thomas B. Hess who died in 1978).
-Tausif Noir in writing for the New York Times says of La Vie en Rose [that in it] ...
-"Mitchell juxtaposes energetic — nearly violent — sections of black and blue brush strokes against a haze of lavender and pale pink, warping the viewer’s sense of the painting’s scale and directing the eye"....
+Tausif Noor in writing for the New York Times says of La Vie en Rose [that in it] ...
+"Mitchell juxtaposes energetic — nearly violent — sections of black and blue brush strokes against a haze of lavender and pale pink, warping the viewer's sense of the painting's scale and directing the eye"....

 Later years and death (France)

 In 1982, Mitchell became the first female American artist to have a solo exhibition at the Musee d'art moderne de la Ville de Paris.
 In Paris, Mitchell had a circle of artist friends, such as the composer Gisèle Barreau and painters such as Kate Van Houten, Claude Bauret Allard, Michaële-Andréa Schatt, Monique Frydman, Mâkhi Xenakis, Shirley Jaffe, Zuka, and Katy Crowe.
 In November 1984, Mitchell commenced sessions with Parisian psychoanalyst Christiane Rousseaux-Mosettig in the Bastille area.
 There she met and became friends with the American artist Sara Holt and her husband, artist Jean-Max Albert.
 She wrote: "Kids… I really love your plural work and natch both of you.
-So nice liking the work and the artist too — it’s rather rare I have found… I’m very very happy… ".
+So nice liking the work and the artist too — it's rather rare I have found… I'm very very happy… ".

 In 1984, Mitchell was diagnosed with advanced oral cancer and a mandibulectomy (removal of the jaw) was advised.
 In October, she obtained a second opinion from Jean-Pierre Bataini, a pioneer in radiation oncology with the Curie Institute, whose therapy was successful, but left Mitchell with a dead jawbone (osteonecrosis), along with anxiety and depression.
 She had quit smoking on doctor's orders, but remained a heavy drinker.

 After 1985, Mitchell's post-cancer paintings reflect the psychological changes cancer had effected: six Between paintings, Faded Air I, Faded Air II, the A Few Days cycle, the Before, Again cycle and the Then, Last Time group of four.
 Her health further deteriorated when Mitchell developed osteoarthritis as a result of hip dysplasia.
 She underwent hip replacement surgery at Hôpital Cochin in December 1985, but with little success.
 During her subsequent recuperation at a clinic in Louveciennes, she started watercolor painting.
 Her postoperative difficulties necessitated using an easel and working on a smaller format.
 Her River cycle is emblematic of this period.